AnandKumarSinha07/DevTinder/src/taskList.md

--- POST /request/review/:status/:requestId ==> If the receiver is interested accept the request or reject it -- GET /user/requests/received ==> To get all the pending request
+-- POST /request/review/:status/:requestId ==> If the receiver is interested accept the request or reject it -- GET /user/requests/received ==> To get all the pending request -- check the url is valid or not
+-- about lenght is proper or not
+-- skill should be 10
+-- Forget password  api homework